cytoscape-ci/service-idmapping/README.md

 To see how to connect Docker to this machine, run: docker-machine env dev2
 ```

-* Specify the machie as your target Docker host
+* Specify the machine as your target Docker host

 ```bash